jaspervdj/hakyll/examples/hakyll/tutorial.markdown

       template compile rule at the bottom -- this would make no difference.

 Now, it's time to actually render our pages.
-We use the `forM_` monad combinator so we can describe all files at once.
+We use the `forM_` monad combinator so we can describe all files at once (instead of compiling all three files manually).

 ~~~~~{.haskell}
 forM_ ["about.rst", "index.markdown", "code.lhs"] $ \page -> do